alexmanrique/blog/_posts/2018-09-22-improving-jpa-queries.md

 Checking statistics
 ---------------------------

-This way I was able to see which queries were done while executing the operation in the database.
 The surprise was that a lot of queries to the database were executed:

 ```
 2018-09-19 11:17:56,656 INFO  [http-0.0.0.0:8080-1: : ] [StatisticalLoggingSessionEventListener] - Session Metrics {